infobyte/faraday/doc/creating_views.rst

 That is the code of the view.
 It will have list, detail, create, update, remove and count endpoints, and all of them will be functional.
-If you want to only enable some of them you should inherit from ``GenericWorkspacedView`` and from some mixins that define each endpoint's behavior.
+If you want to only enable some of them you should inherit from ``GenericWorkspacedView`` and from some mixins that implement each method's behavior.

 If you look at the view's code, the only thing it does is to define three
 atrributes: ``route_base``, to define what is going on the URL, the class of